 As we continue to adjust to the “new normal” of a world battling the Coronavirus pandemic, previously meaningless words and phrases like the “curve,” “social distancing,” or “shelter in place” have become everyday vernacular.
 New directives continue to be issued that impact our daily lives and add to an already confusing landscape of do’s and don’ts.
-While good intentioned, the directives have resulted in sudden, unanticipated changes in the way businesses can operate, if they can continue to operate at all.
+While good intentioned, the order has resulted in sudden, unanticipated changes in the way businesses can operate, if they can continue to operate at all.
 This has caused businesses, and the individuals they employ or once employed, to experience severe financial stress with no clear end in sight.

 As a result, residential and commercial tenants experiencing Coronavirus-induced financial pressures are asking themselves not only how they will be able to pay rent this month, but for the foreseeable future.
 In response, state and local leaders in California have raced to enact legislation aimed at alleviating the enormous anxiety and stress felt by residential and commercial tenants as a result of this pandemic.
 Additionally, most recently, the Judicial Council of California adopted 11 categories of COVID-19 emergency rules, one of which suspends nearly all evictions in California.